kusmour/pradeep1288.github.com/bucket.md

 * Visit New Zeland
 * Do Skeing
 * Watch a formula 1 race
-* Watch a EPL match
+* Watch an EPL match
 * Watch an international football match
 * Mount Everest base camp
-* Scooba Diving
+* Scuba Diving
 * Ladakh Bike Trip
 * Masai Mara National Reserve Safari
-* New Years Eve in Times Square
+* New Year's Eve in Times Square
 * Drive a sports car
 * Drive a sports bike
 * Travel in a cruise ship